eriknovak/OPWScore/README.md

-# Seq-LM-EMD
+# OPWScore

-This project contains the code for running the Seq-LM-EMD experiments.
+This project contains the code for running the OPWScore experiments.

 ## ☑️ Requirements